godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 .. image:: img/PartFiveFinished.png

-Now you can pick up :ref:`RigidBody <class_RigidBody>` nodes and throw grenades.
+Now you can pick up :ref:`RigidBody <api:class_RigidBody>` nodes and throw grenades.
 We now also have turrets to fire at the player.

 In :ref:`doc_fps_tutorial_part_six`, we're going to add a main menu and a pause menu, add a respawn system for the player, and change/move the sound system so we can use it from any script.